MysteryPancake/Houdini-Fun/README.md

 ## No More Point Deform!

-Many people love using Point Deform for everything.
+People love using Point Deform for everything.
 This makes me cry tears of pain.

 There's much better ways to deform things depending what you're doing!